substack/bga-format/readme.md

 there is no `\d+ BUFNAME` count declaration, an implementation should use 0 for the count.

-Attribute TYPE can be any of these GLSL types:
+Attribute TYPE can be any of these types:

 * float
 * vec2, vec3, vec4
 * mat2, mat3, mat4

-ITYPE values are one of:

-* uint16
-* uint32
+* uint8, uint16, uint32
+* int8, int16, int32

 The header ends with an empty line, just like HTTP.

 ## data

-The data section consists of each buffer section in the order provided by the `\d+ BUFNAME` declarations in the header.
+The data section consists of each buffer subsection in the order provided by the `\d+ BUFNAME` declarations in the header.

 The attributes for each record are stored in a strided format, where a full record is written.

+Each buffer subsection must be aligned to the least common multiple of the size of the base type with padding bytes.
+Use 0x00 for each padding byte.

+* The size of the base type for float, vector, and matrix types is 4.
+* The size of uint8 and int8 is 1.
+* The size of uint16 and int16 is 2.
+* The size of uint32 and int32 is 4.

+Because the size of base types is either 1, 2, or 4, to compute the least common multiple you can use `max()` instead of a full LCM implementation.

 # why